-Mostly praised for its features and functionality, the new S&W Military & Police (M&P) may be notable for something even more important: a manufacturer’s willingness to listen to the end users of its product.
+Mostly praised for its features and functionality, the new Smith & Wesson M&P may be notable for something even more important: a manufacturer's willingness to listen to the end users of its product.

 Officially introduced at the SHOT Show in Las Vegas in first quarter of 2006, the Smith & Wesson Military & Police semiautomatic service pistol became widely accepted in law enforcement, combat pistol competition, and the armed citizen sector in less than a year.
 Articles in the firearms and law enforcement press, and on the Internet, have concentrated on its mechanical features and its “shootability,” both of which have much to recommend them.

 However, there is another story hidden within.
 It is the story of a rapidly changing old-line company that has found within itself the courage to break not just one mold, but two.
 Smith & Wesson found the courage to step past its old products and develop something dramatically new.
 The firm also found the courage to take a new approach to handling consumer complaints and responding to end-user needs.

 Joe Bergeron, head of autoloading pistol production at S&W, led the development of the M&P pistol.
 Something of a child prodigy as a young engineer at Colt’s, Bergeron came to Smith & Wesson with a deep understanding of how semiautomatic pistols work, and of how they are designed, and of how they are manufactured.
 These are three different things entirely, and they made Bergeron a triple threat in the industry, and the logical man to spearhead the M&P project.

 Bergeron and his people came up with a new design that didn’t look derivative.
 It was the first time Smith & Wesson had done so with a semiautomatic service pistol design in 50 or more years.
 This is not to say that it didn’t incorporate features from other designs.
 However, those features were add-ons, not whole design concepts that defined the pistol.